43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 Although it can have numerous sockets and fused connection units, it has a fixed load capacity.
 The maximum load is said to be around 7200 watts.
 Moreover, the ring main is protected by a 32 amp fuse spur or 32 amp circuit breaker.

-Also, there can be more than one ring mains depending on the floors, size, and electricity load of the house.
+Also, there can be more than one ring main, depending on the floor size and electricity load of the house.
 Generally, it is better to have one different ring main for the kitchen, as it has appliances that consume a maximum load of electricity.

 There is also a radial circuit that provides power to houses.
 But in the UK, ring main is used on a large scale, compared to the radial circuit.

 Nonetheless, if you need to identify whether you have a radial circuit or the main ring in your home electrical system, certain tests need to be carried out.
-But, You should test the wirings only if you know electrical engineering.
+But you should test the wiring only if you know electrical engineering.

 Spurs on The Ring Main